IWSLT/IWSLT.github.io/_pages/2021/conference.md

 ## Shared Tasks

-The first call for participation will be released in mid Dec.
-2020.
-{: .notice--warning}

 The **IWSLT 2021 Evaluation Campaign** will host four shared tasks featuring the following focus areas:

 - [Simultaneous Speech Translation](/2021/simultaneous) (Chairs: Juan Pino, Facebook; Katsuhito Sudoh, NAIST)